codahale/veil/docs/design.md

 Veil's security assumes that ML-DSA-65 is sUF-CMA-secure.

+### Why Not Hybrid Post-Quantum Algorithms?

+Most of the current discourse around post-quantum cryptography involves _hybrid constructions_, which combine a newer post-quantum algorithm (e.g. ML-KEM) with a more well-studied classical algorithm (e.g. X25519) to create a new construction which offers the benefits of both.
+These seek to hedge the risks of post-quantum algorithms (i.e. the relative lack of cryptanalysis of the algorithms in the abstract and the potential for implementation vulnerabilities in the concrete) with the certainties of classical algorithms.

+Veil takes a different approach, building on top of exclusively post-quantum algorithms like ML-KEM and ML-DSA.
+This exposes it to the risk of future cryptanalytic results on those algorithms and possible vulnerabilities in the implementations of those algorithms, but allows for a dramatically simpler design, eliminating the under-discussed risks inherent in adopting novel hybrid combiner constructions as well as any possible vulnerabilities in their implementations.

 ## Construction Techniques

 Veil uses a few common construction techniques in its design which bear specific mention.